JetBrains/resharper-devguide/HowTo/NavigateCode/GetTreeNodeByFullName.md

 ---
+title: Get a Tree Node by Full CLR Name
 ---

-# Get a Tree Node by Full CLR Name

 **What you should know beforehand:**
 * [Project model](/HowTo/NavigateCode/NavigateCode.md#project-model-basics)